nmi-leipzig/sim-x-pll/README.md

 # Xilinx 7 Series PLLE2_BASE Simulation

 This project aims to simulate the behavior of the PLLE2_BASE PLL found on the Xilinx 7 Series FPGAs.
 This is done in Verilog, using the Icarus Verilog simulation and synthesis tool.
 It follows the instantiation interface described in the [documentation](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2018_3/ug953-vivado-7series-libraries.pdf) on page 509ff.
-This way you can just drop the files listed below into your project, instatiate the PLL like you would for real hardware and simulate it.
+This way you can just drop the files listed below into your project, instantiate the PLL like you would for real hardware and simulate it.
 Read on to learn how to use the module and what it can and cannot do.

 ## Usage and example project